Breast Reconstruction Surgery in Boca Raton & Fort Lauderdale, FL

 Breast reconstruction is tailored to you.
 Dr. Bogue can recommend a particular surgical approach once he has met you and discussed where you are currently in your treatment and what breast surgeries you plan to undergo.
 Reconstructive breast techniques consist primarily of the following approaches:

-• Implant-based breast reconstruction.
 Many women opt for breast reconstruction using saline or silicone breast implants.
-An implant based reconstruction can often be performed in a single stage at the time of the mastectomy without the need for a tissue expander.
+An implant-based reconstruction can often be performed in a single stage at the time of the mastectomy without the need for a tissue expander.

 Dr. Bogue demystifies all of the factors involved in breast reconstruction so that you can make informed decisions about what to do next.